-This guide explains the basics of the appeal process.
-We then aim to help you work through all the stages of resolving a tax dispute with HM Revenue & Customs (HMRC), including making an appeal to the independent tax tribunal.
+This page explains the basics of the appeal process.
+We then aim to help you work through all the stages of resolving a tax dispute with HM Revenue & Customs (HMRC), including making an appeal to an independent tax tribunal.

 What does this page cover?

 You may find this page helpful when you disagree with a decision HMRC have made.

 We cover direct tax only, by which we mean things like income tax and National Insurance contributions (NIC).
 The definition of direct tax also includes other things that you might not expect, like student loan repayments.
 If you disagree with an HMRC decision about indirect tax, for example VAT, the rules are very similar.
 You can find basic information on what to do if you disagree with a tax decision on GOV.UK.

 Another option that may be available to you when you disagree with a decision HMRC have made is Alternative Dispute Resolution.
 This can be used alongside the appeal process.

 - HMRC are asking you for information you know you ought to give them or HMRC have discovered something you had not told them.
 You will have to sort that out with HMRC.
 Please go to our information on enquiries.

 National Insurance credits (as opposed to liability or eligibility to pay NIC).
 These are handled differently.
 For example, in order to appeal a National Insurance credits decision you should use form CA82.
 For more information, please contact HMRC’s National Insurance helpline.